varunbharadwaj21/Natural-Language-Processing-NLP-Projects/Natural Language Programming/README.md

 - **OneHot_Vectors.py** – One-hot encoding for token sequences.
 - **simpleChat.py** – A simple chatbot to extract email and phone numbers from a file.
 - **NLP.ipnyb** - A script of tokenization of word in dataset.
+- **EmotionDetection.py** - Emotion detection in videos with deepface.

 ## Requirements
 - Python 3.8+